A few years back, hybrid apps built with Ionic, Cordova or PhoneGap were a perfect and cost-effective alternative to native development.

 Most smartphone owners spend the majority of their time using only a few apps, and they expect any new app to be as polished as Facebook, YouTube, or Uber.

 With high user expectations, hybrid apps can’t live up to such benchmarks.
 They offer poorer user experience with slower animations, lack of platform-specific gesture recognition, and keyboard misbehaviour.

 Another problem is that building a hybrid app, you automatically inherit all the issues that the web has.
 This means bugs that only appear in one or more browsers or styles working differently across different browsers.

-In contrast, the list of apps that have migrated from hybrid/native to React Native is long.
+In contrast, the list of apps that have migrated or partially migrated from hybrid/native to React Native is long.
 The list includes Facebook, Instagram, Skype, and many others.
 It would be quite challenging to find a high-end app that has moved from native to hybrid.

 The biggest benefit that React Native offers is its much better performance than in the case of hybrid apps.

 In React Native, all views are native, so apart from higher efficiency, you get the native feel with super smooth animations.
 On top of that, the hardware functionalities are processed by the specific platform and not by Cordova.
 React Native renders native views without using Webview, so you don’t have to worry about any problems with browser compatibility.